-- 1. Your technical innovation will be evaluated during a dedicated time frame.
+- 1. The organizers will evaluate your technical innovation during a dedicated time frame.
 All teams need to prepare for an open display during this time frame. - 2.
 Judges will circulate and interact with the teams.
-The Open Technical Evaluation is intended to be a casual conversation with a 'question and answer' atmosphere. - 3.
-The main objective of the Open Technical Evaluation is to emphasize the ingenuity of innovation.
-Being innovative may mean technical advances as compared to the existing knowledge, or an out-ofthe-ordinary, simple but clever, solution to existing tasks.
+The Open Technical Evaluation is intended to be a casual conversation with a question-and-answer atmosphere. - 3.
+The Open Technical Evaluation's main objective is to emphasize the innovation's ingenuity.
+Innovative may mean technical advances compared to existing knowledge or an out-of-the-ordinary, simple but clever solution to existing tasks.